Layr-Labs/eigenlayer-docs/docs/eigenda/operator-guides/overview.md

-In order to determine the current TVL of the top 200 operators, please visit our [AVS page](https://goerli.eigenlayer.xyz/avs/eigenda) and sort by `TVL Ascending.`Observe the first 200 operators listed and the amount of ETH TVL delegated to them.
+In order to determine the current TVL of the top 200 operators, please visit our [AVS page](https://goerli.eigenlayer.xyz/avs/eigenda) and sort by `TVL Ascending`.
+Observe the first 200 operators listed and the amount of ETH TVL delegated to them.

 When a new operator wants to opt-in but EigenDA has reached its operator cap,